Background pattern

 • Changes in blood clotting (International Normalized Ratio, seen in blood tests)

-Reporting side effects
+Reporting of side effects

-If you experience any type of side effect, consult your doctor or pharmacist, even if it is a possible side effect that does not appear in this prospectus.
-You can also report them directly through the Spanish System for the Pharmacovigilance of Medicines for Human Use:www.notificaRAM.es.
-By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+If you experience any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
+You can also report side effects directly through the Spanish Medicines Surveillance System for Human Use: www.notificaRAM.es.
+By reporting side effects, you can help provide more information on the safety of this medicine.

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-Do not use this medication after the expiration date that appears on the box and the blister pack after CAD.
-The expiration date is the last day of the month indicated.
+Do not use this medicine after the expiry date which is stated on the carton and blister after EXP.
+The expiry date is the last day of the month shown.

 Composition of TIXTELLER

-The other components are:
+The other ingredients are:

--Tablet coating (opadry oy-s-34907): hypromellose, titanium dioxide (E171), disodium edetate, propylene glycol, iron oxide red (E172)
+• Tablet coating (opadry oy-s-34907): hypromellose, titanium dioxide (E171), disodium edetate, propylene glycol, iron oxide red (E172)

-Appearance of the product and contents of the packaging
+Appearance of the product and pack contents

 TIXTELLER is available in packs of 14, 28, 42, 56, and 98 tablets.

-Only some package sizes may be marketed.
+Not all pack sizes may be marketed.

-Marketing authorization holder and manufacturer responsible
+Marketing authorization holder and manufacturer

 Marketing authorization holder:

-Alfasigma España, S.L.
+Alfasigma Spain, S.L.

 Alfasigma, S.p.A.